jpweber/jpweber.io/content/blog/monitoring-external-etcd-cluster-with-prometheus-operator.md

 +++
-title = "Howto Monitor Etcd With Prometheus Operator" description = "" author = ""
+title = "Monitoring External Etcd Cluster With Prometheus Operator" description = "" author = ""
-date = 2018-11-09T22:52:10-05:00
+date = 2018-11-24T21:43:55-05:00
-tags = ["prometheus"]
+tags = []
 draft = true

 +++

-# Monitoring External Etcd Cluster with Prometheus Operator

 The recommended way to run etcd for kubernetes is to have your etcd cluster outside of the kubernetes cluster.
 You might be thinking create a service monitor to monitor an external service like you’ve done before.
 But, you’ve secured your etcd cluster so you need client certs to talk to it right?
 Now we need a way to provide certs to the service monitor.
 Sure enough we can do all of that by creating certs as kubernetes secrets and adding a `tlsConfig` to our service monitor.

-reference previous entry on services and service monitors
+For more some background details on monitoring external service with prometheus see my earlier [post](/blog/monitor-external-service-with-prometheus-operator/) about this.

 ## Service